4 Ways to Boost Sales with Marketing Automation

 #4 Easily Nurture Sales with Automated Emails

 Automated emails perform 3x better than other types of email.
-Because they’re triggered based on lead actions, automated email is a seamless way to sustain conversation with prospects and turn them into customers.
+Because they’re triggered based on lead actions, an automated email is a seamless way to sustain a conversation with prospects and turn them into customers.

 For example, if a prospect downloads an ebook, you can send a follow-up email to ensure they read it.
 When a customer views a pricing page, send an email created for interested customers to facilitate the sales process.

 The sales cycle continues to lengthen as more decision-makers are involved in the purchasing end.
 Keep the conversation going with dynamic emails that change based on the attributes, interests, and actions of the recipient.
 Whether you’re dealing with a marketer, a CEO or anything in between, your emails should always speak to the specific needs and concerns of the recipient.